oVirt/ovirt-site/source/feature/sr-iov.html.md

         -   on of the setupNetworks verb (by adding a nics dictionary to the setup networks parameters)
         -   on a new verb- updateSriovNumVfs.
 *   how to support applying MTU on VF?
-*   should custom properties configured on the nic be passed to the vf on create vm?

 <Category:Feature> <Category:Networking>